It is a neurotransmitter and a hormone that is produced in the hypothalamus.

 At present, the implications of having too much oxytocin are unclear.

-High levels have been linked to benign prostatic hyperplasia, a condition that affects the prostate in more than half of men over the age of 50.
+High levels have been linked to benign prostatic hyperplasia, which affects the prostate in more than half of men over the age of 50.
 This can cause difficulty passing urine.

-It may be possible to treat this condition by manipulating oxytocin levels; however, more research is needed before possible treatments are available.
+It may be possible to treat this condition by manipulating oxytocin levels; however, more research is needed before possible treatments.

 What if I have too little oxytocin?